Luke Chapter 18 Summary

 1. How does Jesus' use of the Parable of the Persistent Widow challenge our understanding of God's character and His response to our prayers?

 2. What insights does the Parable of the Pharisee and Tax Collector offer into the nature of true repentance and the reception of God's mercy?
-How can we apply the insights to our personal lives?
+How can we apply these insights to our personal lives?

 3. How does Jesus' attitude towards children challenge cultural norms and societal expectations of His time?